4 RV Basement Storage Solutions & Tips

 If you need to, you can use bungee cords to secure any items from moving around in transit.

-3. Storage Bins / Tubs
+3. Storage Bins

-A great way to maximize the RV basement storage space without having to dig through everything to find what you need, is to use plastic bins.
-They make great places to store small items (which is especially handy for full time RVers that need things for all seasons) while still being an easy way to access everything in the basement.
+A great way to maximize the RV basement storage space without having to dig through everything to find what you need is to use plastic bins.

 Weight Management

-Try and be conscious of how much extra weight you’re adding to your RV when you start filling up the storage areas with all your new plastic bins and cargo trays.
+Be conscious of how much extra weight you’re adding to your RV when you start filling up the storage areas with all your new plastic bins and cargo trays.

 RV Basement Lighting